gowmikaganji-beep/Gowmika-Portfolio/gowmika-portfolio/README.md

   favicon.svg
 ```

-## Content sources

-All copy is derived directly from Gowmika Ganji's resume (education, experience, projects,
-skills, achievements).
-Update `src/components/*.jsx` directly to edit copy — content lives
-inline in each component as plain arrays/objects, so there's no CMS or build step required
-to make text edits.

 ## Deploying

 This is a static Vite app.
 After `npm run build`, deploy the `dist/` folder to Vercel,